Robotic-Decision-Making-Lab/reach/README.md

 - Integration of the Reach system communication protocol for hardware communication
 - ros2_control integration for manipulator position, velocity, and torque control
+- ROS 2 support for the Reach Robotics [IP cameras](https://reachrobotics.com/products/underwater-rov-camera/)
-- Visualization support using RViz2
+- Simulation support using Gazebo
-- Integration of the dynamic parameters obtained via system identification by Reach Robotics
+- Integration of the dynamic parameters obtained by Reach Robotics

 ## Installation